SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 • it claims that Dr Nespolon lacked mental capacity;

-• the BDBN is different to previous instructions and different to what was suggested in the older Will.
+• the BDBN differs from previous instructions and what was suggested in the older Will.

 What does the Court consider when enforcing an SMSF Binding Nomination?

 The court relied on various documentary evidence and witnesses.
-Dr Nespolon had various advisers, and many were required to give evidence regarding the advice they had provided and details regarding capacity.
-A large number of emails, phone calls, text messages, and meetings that Dr Nespolon had with his advisers formed part of the evidence.
+Dr Nespolon had various advisers, and many were required to give evidence regarding their advice and details regarding capacity.
+Many emails, phone calls, text messages, and meetings that Dr Nespolon had with his advisers formed part of the evidence.

-In addition to his advisers, Dr Nespolon’s doctors, who witnessed the BDBN, gave evidence regarding his capacity at the time.
-There was also expert evidence presented by a doctor regarding the effects that various drugs would have had on Dr Nespolon’s mental capacity.
+In addition to his advisers, Dr. Nespolon’s doctors, who witnessed the BDBN, gave evidence regarding his capacity at the time.
+A doctor also presented expert evidence regarding the effects that various drugs would have had on Dr. Nespolon’s mental capacity.

 The decision of van Camp v Bellahealth Pty Ltd